PDOK/gokoala/README.md

 ### Viewer

-GoKoala includes a [viewer](viewer) which is available as a [Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) for embedding in HTML pages.
+GoKoala includes a [viewer](viewer) which is available as a set of [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) for embedding in HTML pages.
 To use the viewer locally when running GoKoala outside Docker execute: `hack/build-local-viewer.sh`.
 This will build the viewer and add it to the GoKoala assets.

 Note this is only required for local development.
-When running GoKoala as a container this is already being taken care of when building the Docker container image.
+When running GoKoala in a container this is already being taken care of when building the Docker container image.

 ### IntelliJ / GoLand